keajs/kea/README.md

 [![Backers on Open Collective](https://opencollective.com/kea/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/kea/sponsors/badge.svg)](#sponsors)

 ## NB!
-Work in progress
+Work in progress... and already very usable.

 This branch (`master`) contains work in progress towards version 1.0.
 The documentation below has not been updated for the latest changes, but reflects the state at the latest pre-1.0 version, 0.28.7.
+[Click here](https://github.com/keajs/kea/tree/stable-0.28) to see that version.

-[Click here](https://github.com/keajs/kea/tree/stable-0.28) to see the code for that version.
+The latest versions `1.0.0-rc.1` is already completely usable, if just a bit sparsely documented.

-Otherwise, feel free to experiment with the pre 1.0 beta version.
+See [this document](https://github.com/keajs/kea/blob/master/docs/CHANGES-1.0.md) for a complete overview of what changed in 1.0 including instructions on how to install the latest version.
+Share your feedback [here](https://github.com/keajs/kea/issues/98).

 ![Kea Logo](https://kea.js.org/img/logo.svg)